devbyaccident/Introduction-to-Terraform/exercises/08/README.md

-# Exercise #8: Understanding & Manipulating Data/Variables
+# Exercise #8: Understanding and Manipulating Data/Variables

 This is one part of the course where we'll look at some very brand new stuff.
-Prior to terraform version 0.12, which was released in May of this year, the only variable types available were:
+Prior to terraform version 0.12, the only variable types available were:

 * String
 * List